Subsections of Home Page

 • choose Internal-Training as description

-• resource group will be “student number”-http101-workshop
+• resource group will be “student number”-appsec-102-workshop

 • storage account name will be “student number” followed by some random numbers and letters